Stair climbing for lower body strength

 Virgil Aponte explains how stair climbing can be used to develop lower body strength

 As your strength improves you can either increase repetitions, resistance (via dumbbells, barbells, weighted vests, sandbags etc.) or speed to challenge yourself further.
-Although I have done 20 flights of stair lunges totaling around 60 repetitions on each leg it is important to remember the goal of the workout - are you trying to improve strength or strength endurance.
+Although I have done 20 flights of stair lunges totalling around 60 repetitions on each leg it is important to remember the goal of the workout - are you trying to improve strength or strength endurance.

 Strength protocols usually only call for between 1 and 20 repetitions for a few sets.
 But feel free to experiment as nothing is written in stone.
 One day I decided to see how hard it would be to climb every other step to the 20th floor.
 What a workout that was!
 Is it strength training in technical terms?
 No, but if you are able to do this you will have achieved a high level of strength endurance that many athletes will never achieve.